trpc/trpc/www/docs/server/metadata.md

 ## Default Meta, Chaining, and shallow merging

-If you set Meta multiple times, it will be shallow merged.
+If you set meta multiple times, it will be shallowly merged.

 ```tsx
 import { initTRPC } from '@trpc/server';